Most Decatur city water homeowners don't need a water softener

 | Under-sink RO | Essential for PFAS removal | Essential — well water + PFAS risk |

 For most Decatur homeowners on city water: skip the softener entirely, install the SimPure DB20P-3KDF on your main line for industrial contaminant protection, and add a Frizzlife PD600 TAM3 or SimPure T1-400ALK under the kitchen sink for PFAS.
-Total cost: $700–$900 for both systems.
-That's the right treatment for Decatur's actual water problems — and it costs a fraction of what a dealer softener would run.
+Total cost: $700–$900 for both systems — a fraction of what a dealer softener would run.

 Frequently Asked Questions